C++ Core Guidelines: Supporting Sections

 }

 Writing reusable software in the form of a library is about 3-4 times more effort than doing a one-way shoot.
-My rule of thumb is: You should think about a library when you know you will reuse the functionality.
+My rule of thumb is to think about a library when you know you will reuse the functionality.
 You should write a library when you reuse the functionality at least two times.

 A.4: There should be no cycles among libraries

 Cycles among libraries make your software system more complicated.
-First, it makes your libraries difficult to test but impossible to reuse independently.
-Second, your libraries become more difficult to understand, maintain, and extend.
+First, it makes your libraries challenging to test but impossible to reuse independently.
+Second, your libraries become more challenging to understand, maintain, and extend.
 When you find such a dependency, you should break it.
 There are a few possibilities due to John Lakos (Large Scale C++ Software Design, p185):

 1. Repackage c1 and c2 so they are no longer mutually dependent.